LDDestroier/ldris2/README.md

 ### To-do:
 - Fix garbage collector-related slowdown when played in CraftOS-PC
-  - (if related to string concatenation, then damn...)
 - Refactor code to look prettier
-- Find out why the minos don't instantly move up when board is almost full, and instead take one game frame to do so
 - Add score, and let line clears and piece dropping add to it
 - Implement initial hold and initial rotation
 - Add an actual menu, and not the crap that LDRIS 1 had